GoogleCloudPlatform/community/tutorials/serverless-backend-access-in-shared-vpc/index.md

 This example uses Cloud Run, but you can take similar steps to configure other serverless services, such as App Engine or Cloud Functions.

 This document is for network administrators, security architects, app developers, and cloud operations professionals.
-This document assumes that you are familiar with setting up networking on Google Cloud and are familiar with using the Cloud Console, Terraform, and Cloud Run.
+This document assumes that you are familiar with setting up networking on Google Cloud and are familiar with using the Cloud Console, [Terraform](https://cloud.google.com/docs/terraform), and
+Cloud Run.

+The code that accompanies this tutorial has been tested using Terraform version 1.0.2.

 ## Architecture

-The following diagram summarizes the architecture that you create in this document:
+The following diagram summarizes the architecture that you create in this tutorial:

 ![Architecture](https://storage.googleapis.com/gcp-community/tutorials/serverless-backend-access-in-shared-vpc/image1.png)

-**Note**: This document uses a second Google Cloud project to simulate your private (or on-premises) network with which the shared VPC network will be shared.
+This tutorial uses a second Google Cloud project to simulate your private (or on-premises) network with which the shared VPC network is shared.

 ## Objectives